-Mathematics 2008: Foundations of Numbers and Operations MATH 2008 3-0-3.
-Prerequisite: MATH 1001, MATH 1111, or MATH 1113
+Mathematics 2008: Foundations of Numbers and Operations MATH 2008

-This course is an Area F introductory mathematics course for early childhood education majors.
-This course will emphasize the understanding and use of the major concepts of numbers and operations.
+3-0-3.
+Prerequisite: Math 1001, Math 1101, Math 1111, or Math 1113 This course is an Area F introductory mathematics course for early childhood education majors.
+This course will emphasize the understanding and use of the major concepts of number and operations.
 As a general theme, strategies of problem solving will be used and discussed in the context of various topics.